vortexdeveloperlabs/Filter-Lock/docs/for devs/standards/Sync Tokens.md

-# Sync Token - Developer Notes
+# Sync Tokens - Developer Notes

 This isn't actually for the users, but for the per-server staff and proxy site hosters to securely link the Filter Lock middleware to a link bot.